 Shoshana graduated from Teachers College, Columbia University in May 2014 receiving a M.A. in International Educational Development with a focus on peacebuilding and human rights education all through the lens of music education.
 She currently works for Heartbeat in educational programming, curriculum development, communications, and development, in addition to The YMCA Jerusalem Youth Chorus as a curriculum writer-facilitator, and The Nawa Music Center as a violin/viola teacher.
 Finally, she is the co-producer of the album, “The Road is Made By Walking,” which is a cooperative, international act of co-creation by educators, musicians, and artists from over six countries, including Israel, Palestine, Jordan, United States, India, and Iran.

-as a Dialogical Space for Co-Creating Youth Led Conflict Transformation” in the Voices: A World Forum for Music Therapy international journal in March 2017.
+as a Dialogical Space for Co-Creating Youth Led Conflict Transformation” in the Voices: A World Forum for Music Therapy international journal in March 2017 and “On Nationalism, Pluralism, and Educators Actively Questioning Our Identities” in the Journal of Critical Thought and Praxis in April 2017.

 Her resume is available upon request.